-Sample
+Sample selection

-Each year, a sample of approximately a third of the population of portfolio companies that fall within the scope of the Guidelines is reviewed for compliance with the disclosure requirements.
+Each year, a sample of approximately a third of the population of portfolio companies is reviewed for compliance with the disclosure requirements.
 PricewaterhouseCoopers LLP ("PwC") was reappointed as an independent advisory firm to assist the PERG in carrying out this year's review.
-The sample included companies with accounting years ending up to and including 30 April 2019.
+The sample included companies with accounting years ending up to and including 30 April 2021.